LLM Security and Privacy

 Adoption of the OWASP checklist facilitates responsible usage of LLMs by instilling best practices that span across technical and governance domains.
 As organizations endeavor to integrate LLMs into their digital ecosystems, adhering to high-security standards and governance principles is indispensable for maintaining trust and reinforcing robust digital defenses.

-LLM Security Challenges & Data Breaches
+LLM Security Challenges and Data Breaches

 With the increasing integration of large language models (LLMs) in critical sectors such as healthcare and banking, where sensitive and confidential data are paramount, the security of these LLMs and the privacy of the data they process have become pressing concerns.
 These technologies, integral to both business operations and daily life, necessitate stringent security measures to ensure their safe use.